XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w57a: HMS Changer and some little changes.
 Like displaying system time and showing contest time correctly.

 - 18w58d: (Yeah!
 Finally a 'd') Added security for null files and fixed that user id is always 0 (But in fact it is useless :P)

+- 18w59a: Problem viewer update and you can now view problems in contests now!